-A typical Intensive English Program class consists of between 15 and 30 students of similar skill levels.
-Southern States University instructors employ a full range of teaching methodologies and strategies that allow students to develop their reading, writing, listening, and speaking skills.

-Each core class has a required textbook.
-The core textbook integrates the four language learning skills (listening, speaking, reading, and writing) and critical thinking.
+A typical Intensive English Program class ranges from 10 to 35 students of similar English proficiency.
+Southern States University (SSU) instructors employ a full range of teaching methodologies and strategies that allow students to develop their communication skills.
+Each core portion has a required textbook.
+The core textbook integrates the four communication skills: listening, speaking, reading, and writing.
 The textbook is supplemented by instructor-provided materials that enhance the learning process.
-Classes are offered during the day and evening to fit a variety of schedules.
-Minimum enrollment is four weeks.
+Classes are offered during the day and, if enrollment allows, during the evening to fit a variety of schedules.